Try Aoshima Shokudo’s Nagaoka Shoga Shoyu Ramen

 Aoshima Shokudo (青島食堂)

-Aoshima Shokudo has 3 branches in Nagaoka and the other day I went to the Miyauchi-Ekimae main shop located in front of JR Miyauchi Station.
+The long-established shop has three branches in Nagaoka, and I visited the Miyauchi-Ekimae head shop in front of JR Miyauchi Station.

-As you can see in the photo above, the shop might be hard to find because the signboard denoting the place is old and small.
+As you can see in the photo, the shop may be hard to find because the signboard denoting the place is small besides old.

-Nonetheless, in the shop, there are always a lot of people slurping the noodles.
+Nonetheless, the restaurant always has many people slurping the noodles.

 Akihabara Branch in Tokyo